Best Resignation Letter Due to Health and Stress (Example, Free Template)

 Before submitting a resignation letter to the HR department, it’s important to speak with a supervisor or boss about the desire to resign.
 This is considered providing a formal notice (or formal notification) to the employer.

 During the meeting between employee and boss or supervisor, it’s important to set a notice period.
 This is the amount of time the employee will provide to the employer to transition job duties and responsibilities.
 It’s important to set the time for an exit interview, too.
-This is an interview where the employee and current employer will collect feedback on ways to improve the job function and company overall.
+This is an interview where the employee and current employer will collect feedback on improving the job function and company overall.

 Writing a Health and Stress Resignation Letter

-When writing a resignation due to health and stress, it’s important to explain how the position is affecting a health condition based on stress levels.
+When writing a resignation due to health and stress, it’s important to explain how the position affects a health condition based on stress levels.
 For example, glaucoma could be a condition that the employee has.
 And prolonged periods of time on a computer might cause high-stress levels on the eyes.
 This would be a health condition that is being affected by the company or job position.
 Explaining this condition in the letter is imperative.

 When it comes to mental health, the writing should allude to the same.
-Though, the worker may want to speak about parts of the position that are testing a mental health issue.
+The worker may want to speak about parts of the position that are testing a mental health issue.
 For example, high levels of social interaction from someone who is suffering from an antisocial personality disorder may be stressful.

 Depending on the condition, the employee may want to seek an immediate resignation.
-If that’s the case, the employee should speak with the supervisor about the need to resign immediately for health and stress concerns, and then submit a resignation letter that describes the desire to resign immediately.
+If that’s the case, the employee should speak with the supervisor about the need to resign immediately for health and stress concerns and then submit a resignation letter that describes the desire to resign immediately.